hbenali/exoplatform.github.io/docs/guide/developer-guide/simple-integration/event-listeners.md

 There are a list of predefined events in the platform.
 You will use the login event as an example for this exercise.
 This section will walk you through a complete sample extension that instructs you how to build your first event listener :
 1. Create a new project based on [the template](https://github.com/exo-samples/docs-samples/tree/master/custom-extension) of eXo platform extension
-2. Create a new class LoginEventListener.java under a new package named **org.exoplatform.samples.listener** :
+2. Create a new class LoginEventListener.java under a new package named **org.exoplatform.samples.listener** in `services` module :
     ```java
       package org.exoplatform.samples.listeners;